dw-evans/xlpro-app/README.md

 3. Record videos of usage for website

-4. `LOW` Tidy calculation cycle - Eliminate COM calls for promised arguments etc within VBA.
+4. `DONE` `HIGH` Tidy calculation cycle - Eliminate COM calls for promised arguments etc within VBA.
    1. At least can mitigate the non-array data, checking all the nested values of an array is probably not worthwhile.
    2. Estimated cost overlap for an out of process COM call versus checking values would be around 6000 - could implement a threshold value